 The Operating Engineers are BC’s dam builders.

-Our campaign has included advertisements, like the one below, featuring the workers who have built BC’s previous dams under the historic Project Labour Agreements (PLAs).
-We travelled to Victoria to meet with government officials urging them to make sure B.C. workers come first.
+The campaign included advertisements like the one below, featuring the workers who have built BC’s previous dams under the BC Hydro’s historic project labour agreements (PLAs).
+And we travelled to Victoria to meet with government officials, urging them to put BC workers first, and adopt a project labour agreement.

 The Liberals chose to go with a “low bid” approach that made for an unhappy workplace, high employee turnover, safety issues and delays, and big cost overruns.
 An independent review under the new NDP government found that “low bid” had been an expensive mistake.

 In the second phase, IUOE Local 115 is part of a better-managed system, focused on quality construction and safety.
 Thee Site C project is back on track — on time, and on budget.